 Now that you have a microphone, you will need software to record your tutorials.
 For example, you can use the iSpring Suite authoring toolkit, which contains an advanced video studio.

 One of its key features is “picture-in-picture” recording.
-That means you can record two videos at the same time: a screencast and a webcam video.
+That means you can record two videos at the same time: a screencast and webcam footage.

-If you don’t need a webcam for shooting a presenter and want to create a tutorial with only narration, iSpring Suite makes it simple to record a screencast and narration separately and then synchronize them.
+If you don’t need a webcam to film a presenter and want to create an instructional video with only voiceover, iSpring Suite makes it simple to record a screencast with audio narration.

 To enhance your tutorial, you can insert videos, images, text blocks, and shapes, and edit them directly on your screen.
 You can also add title screens and headings on any part of your video.